laximit/codact/README.md

 Multi is a Shellscript made for programmers that use Linux/Mac/WSL, aiming to increase productivity in creating, opening or deleting projects with just a line in the terminal.

-Now the script only have 6 languages in the script, new languages can be added if needed.
+Currently the script only have 6 languages in the script, new languages can be added if needed.

 ## Table of Contents